gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 &nbsp;

-### Licencia
+### License

-This work is based on Breathless, product of [Fari RPGs](https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed for our use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+This work is based on Breathless, product of [Fari RPGs](https://farirpgs.com), developed and authored by René-Pier Deshaies-Gélinas, and licensed for our use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-«Entrega el paquete» está hecho bajo licencia [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.es).
-Todo el código fuente puedes encontrarlo en [GitHub/ideasRoleras/EntregaElPaquete](https://github.com/gwannon/ideasRoleras/tree/main/EntregaElPaquete)
+«Deliver the package» is developed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.en) license.
+All the source code can be found at [GitHub/ideasRoleras/EntregaElPaquete](https://github.com/gwannon/ideasRoleras/tree/main/EntregaElPaquete)

 * Red and black patterned background vector by [rawpixel.com](https://www.freepik.com/free-vector/red-black-patterned-background-vector_3463974.htm)
 * Game futuristic boxes future technology chests by [upklyak](https://www.freepik.com/free-vector/game-futuristic-boxes-future-technology-chests_37077179.htm)